jkeane889/SpaceHunter/README.md

 [Pygame Documentation](https://www.pygame.org/docs/)

 ## Setup and Requirements :rocket:
-1. Ensure you have installed the latest Python version on your local machine
+1. Ensure you have latest version of Python installed.
+From command line `python -V`
-1. `git clone https://github.com/jkeane889/SpaceHunter.git` into desired folder
+1. `git clone https://github.com/jkeane889/SpaceHunter.git` this repo into your desired folder location
-1. `python main.py`
+1. From command line, inside of cloned repo on local machine, run `python main.py`

 ### Future Features :rocket:
 These are a few of the following features that could be added in the future: